-A commission by Petach Tikva Museum of Art, for "The Crystal Palace and the Temple of Doom", a group exhibition curated by Hila Cohen Schneiderman.
+The work was commissioned by Petach Tikva Museum of Art, for The Crystal Palace and the Temple of Doom, a group exhibition curated by Hila Cohen Schneiderman.